Train Your Eyes, Improve Your Shooting with Professor Hwansik Kim

 What is the 'molecule size target' concept in shooting?

-How long does it take to see improvements from vision training for shooting?
+How long does it take to see improvement in shooting focus?

-With consistent practice, such as 5 minutes daily, 5 days a week, noticeable improvements in focus and shooting performance can be observed within approximately 3 months.
-Significant progress is typically reported after 6 months of dedicated training.
+With consistent practice (5 minutes daily, 5 days a week), noticeable improvements in shooting focus can typically be observed within 3 months, with significant progress expected after 6 months.
+This includes reduced fatigue and enhanced concentration.

-Can I train my vision for shooting without a firearm?
+Can vision training be done without a firearm?

 More Training & Techniques Videos You Might Like